-1. Individuals may be concerned about their privacy when they report a possible violation of this Policy.
-The College must keep confidential the identity of any individual who has made a report or formal complaint of sexual harassment; any complainant or any individual who has been reported to be the perpetrator of sexual harassment; and any witness related to a report or formal complaint of sexual harassment; and any witness related to a report or formal complaint of sexual harassment, except as may be permitted by the Family Educational Rights and Privacy Act (FERPA), or as otherwise required by law, or to carry out the purposes of this Policy, including the conduct of any investigation, live hearing, or judicial proceeding arising from any report or formal complaint.

-2. The College has a responsibility to respond to conduct that violates this Policy.
+- 1. Individuals may be concerned about their privacy when they report a possible violation of this Policy.
+The College must keep confidential the identity of any individual who has made a report or formal complaint of sexual harassment; any complainant or any individual who has been reported to be the perpetrator of sexual harassment; and any witness related to a report or formal complaint of sexual harassment, except as may be permitted by the Family Educational Rights and Privacy Act (FERPA), or as otherwise required by law, or to carry out the purposes of this Policy, including the conduct of any investigation, live hearing, or judicial proceeding arising from any report or formal complaint. - 2.
+The College has a responsibility to respond to conduct that violates this Policy.
 For this reason, most College employees may not keep secret a report of sexual harassment.
 The College expects employees to treat information they learn concerning incidents of reported violations of this Policy with respect and as confidentially as possible.
-College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy.

-3. Responsible Employees must report all alleged violations of this Policy obtained in the course of their employment to the Title IX Coordinator or Deputy Title IX Coordinator as soon as practicable after addressing the immediate needs of the complainant.
+College employees must share such information only with those College and law enforcement officials who must be informed of the information pursuant to this Policy. - 3.
+Responsible Employees must report all alleged violations of this Policy obtained in the course of their employment to the Title IX Coordinator or Deputy Title IX Coordinator as soon as practicable after addressing the immediate needs of the complainant.
 Other campus employees have a duty to report sexual assault, domestic violence, dating violence, and stalking for federal statistical reporting purposes (Campus Security Authority (CSA) under the Clery Act).
-CSAs include student/conduct

-Revised 9-2022 Page | 45 affairs personnel, campus law enforcement, student activities staff, human resources staff, and advisors to student organizations.
+CSAs include student/conduct affairs personnel, campus law enforcement, student activities staff, human resources staff, and advisors to student organizations.
 All employees must report suspected child abuse or neglect to the Title IX Coordinator, Deputy Title IX Coordinator or Campus Security as soon as practicable, but no later than 24 hours after forming such suspicion, pursuant to VCCS Policy Number 3.14.6, Reporting Sexual Child Abuse or Neglect.